Best daily deals

 Bluetooth and bone conduction are two perfectly safe technologies.

-As far as how bone conduction technology works, well, the headphones convert the digital signal from your phone into mechanical energy that vibrates through your cheekbones.
-This mechanism bypasses your outer ear.
-Everyone’s bone structure is different though, so those with higher cheekbones may need to rest the headset higher on their face.
+How bone conduction technology works: The headphones convert the digital signal from your phone into mechanical energy that vibrates through your cheekbones, bypassing your outer ear.
+Everyone’s bone structure is different, though, so those with higher cheekbones may need to rest the headset higher on their face.

 How do you control the Shokz OpenMove?

-Like other Shokz headphones, the OpenMove have just three buttons that let you control the volume, playback, and calls.
-Unlike Shokz’ flagship headset, the volume buttons are clearly separated on the OpenMove, making it easier to operate with gloves on.
+Like other Shokz headphones, the OpenMove has just three buttons for controlling the volume, playback, and calls.
+Unlike Shokz’s flagship headset, the volume buttons are clearly separated on the OpenMove, making it easier to operate with gloves on.
 A multi-function button is cleverly designed into the left earpiece and perfectly blends into the rest of the headset.

 A close-up of the Shokz OpenMove bone conduction headphones' multi-function button on the left ear piece.